chriteli1/wirecloud_uni_project/custom_resources/sth-data-scatter-graph/doc/userguide.md

 # Settings

+- **Aggregation method**: Choose to fetch the max, min or average value.
+- **Aggregation period**: Choose to fetch data per minute, hour or day.
+- **Measurements for y axis**: Write the attributes you want to plot on y axis.
+If more than one, divide them only with a comma(,).
+- **Measurement for x axis**: Write the attribute you want to plot on x axis.
+It has to be only one.
 - **Proxy URL**: Enter the URL of the proxy server responsible for fetching data from Comet.

 # Wiring